tgdwyer/tgdwyer.github.io/_chapters/haskell0.md

 Install the [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell).
 This provides Haskell language support including language server, syntax highlighting, and linting.

+If you are asked

+> How do you want the extension to manage/discover HLS and the relevant toolchain?

+select the ‘Manually via PATH’ option.
+This corresponds to the ‘Haskell: Manage HLS’ option in VS Code, which should be set to `PATH` (`"haskell.manageHLS": "PATH"`).

 ### Optional Extras

 These may take a while to install, so if you’re installing Haskell during your applied class, it is worth getting started on your applied session work instead.